 - blend summary and analysis

 - reviews that are mixed/critical.
 We see reviews as a way to share and promote authors.
 There are plenty of platforms for dissecting where and how a book fails, but for the purposes of our readership and aims, we like to focus on what the book is doing well.
 This does not mean book reviews should be hyperbolic and overly enthusiastic.
 Rather, we seek reviews that describe the “moves” of a book on its own terms in order to give readers a taste of that book.

 - overly academic book reviews.
 While it’s great to bring in some outside references or theories to frame a book, we prefer reviews that use such sources minimally, as this isn’t intended for an academic audience.
 Successful reviews often begin with an anecdote from the reviewer’s own life, or a reference to our present social / political / popular context to frame the conversations that this book is engaging in.

-- We prefer submissions that are 1000 words or less; however, we will consider longer submissions.
+- We prefer book review submissions that are 1000 words or less and interviews that are less than 3000 words; however, we will consider longer submissions.

 - We follow Chicago Manual of Style for all quotations, etc.